rkgeronimo/wp-web/database/README.md

 4. **Use descriptive names** - Make it clear what each migration does
 5. **Version control** - Commit migration files to git
 6. **Run in order** - Migrations are executed in chronological order based on timestamp
+7. **Prefer PHP migrations over SQL** - PHP migrations support rollback and are more flexible
+8. **Test before deploying** - Always test migrations on a copy of production data first

 ## File Structure